 Budburst is a citizen science program focused on understanding plant phenophase timing and its response to environmental change.
 You and your students/visitors can join the national Budburst network of scientists, students, teachers, and volunteers monitoring plants as the seasons change, and together help us understand how plants respond to climate change.

 Budburst has many resources to help you integrate phenology observations into a variety of educational settings.
 These include the Budburst Groups (previously ‘Classrooms’) feature and professional development opportunities.
 We also provide information on Budburst's alignment with national science education standards for grades K-4, 5-8, and 9-12, as well as possible uses for Budburst in higher and informal education.
+Finally, we have developed curriculum resources for Grades 3-5 to facilitate the integration of Budburst phenology observations into your classroom during hybrid or remote learning.
+The curriculum is housed here.

 Using Budburst in Your Classroom